Azure/linux-on-azure-levelup/Module 5 - OS Performance Management/README.md

 1. Test network performance using iperf3

 > [!IMPORTANT]
-> All of the commands below are meant to be run on a Ubuntu 24.04 LTS machine previously installed in the Azure-Infra Lab, using sudo or root privileges.
+> All of the commands below are meant to be run on a Ubuntu 24.04 LTS Virtual machine called **myFrontendVM** previously installed in the 01.Infra-Security Lab, using sudo or root privileges.
 > The below commands have been tested on WSL2 installation and the latest azure-cli version.

 ## LAB 1: Obtaining performance metrics from a Linux system